zakrywilson/zakrywilson.github.io/_posts/2015-11-29-remove-the-training-wheels.md

 * Remove mouse/track-pad scrolling ability
 * Remove ability to hold down navigation keys

 You don't need arrow keys: use the navigation keys that are already under your fingers: `h`, `j`, `k`, and `l`.
-The navigation keys are great for jumping over characters, but they were not intended to be the only method for navigating your file.
+The navigation keys are great for jumping over characters, but they were not intended to be the *only* method for navigating your file.
 There are much better alternatives such as `w` to jump forward one word and `b` to jump backwards one word and `$` to jump to the end of the line and `^` to jump to the beginning.
 There are many different commands to move around in VIM.
 If you want to learn more, [this](http://vim.rtorr.com/) might be a good starting point.
+So the hack to remove the ability to repeatedly press `h`, `j`, `k`, and `l` is to remove the ability to press `hh`, `jj`, `kk`, and `ll`.
+It's not ideal, but it's helpful to use for a week or so to break the habit.

 ## Conclusion
 Starting off with VIM is a steep learning curve---steep enough that most people give up, but it's worth it.
 In time, you'll become faster on the keyboard.
 It's worth giving it a shot... so try it.